INAT is a mapping standard for easy to read, easy to memorize and easy to use subway maps.

 A standard set of elements is used on all maps : line colors, stations, connections, line and station labeling.

 Line angles are gently curved for a smooth consistent feel.

 All lines are represented vertical, horizontal, or 45° inclined.

 Most lines feature no more than 5 bends on their entire length.

 Rings: circle (Moscow, Paris), rectangle (Beijing, Shanghai), stadium shaped (Berlin, Seoul), parallelogram (London)

 Regularly spaced straight parallel lines in grid street patterned cities (New York, Mexico)

 Easy to use

 All text is labelled in both local and Latin characters.

-The maps are designed so as to be legible on a wide array of supports from small sized prints for pocket use to smartphone and computer displays.
+The maps are designed so as to be legible on a wide array of supports from pocket prints to smartphones.